maxBombrun/plumeTracking/README.md

 ## Credits

-This project was funded by the French Government Laboratory of Excellence initiative no. ANR-10-LABX-0006, the Région Auvergne and the European Regional Development Fund
+This project was funded by the French Government Laboratory of Excellence initiative no. ANR-10-LABX-0006, the Région Auvergne and the European Regional Development Fund.

 ## License